Weighted Clustering: Hierarchical Algorithms

 \subsection{Divisive Algorithms}

 The class of divisive clustering algorithms is a well-known family of hierarchical algorithms, which construct the dendrogram by using a top-down approach.
-This family of algorithms includes the popular bisecting k-means algorithm.
-We show that a class of algorithms that includes bisecting k-means consists of weight-sensitive methods.
+This family of algorithms includes the popular bisecting $k$-means algorithm.
+We show that a class of algorithms that includes bisecting $k$-means consists of weight-sensitive methods.